victoriaolanipekun/HANQOUT/README.md

 ```

-* The Category Class model consist of a name.
-This model has a many to many relationship with the hanqout model which indicates that there are many hanqouts in many categories
+* The Category Class model consists of a name.
+This model has a many to many relationship with the hanqout model which indicates that there are many hanqouts in many categories.

 4. Location Model: